FinlayEarsman/covid-19-webapp/README.md

-# Insitute of Biodiversity, Animal Health & Comparative Medicine
+# Institute of Biodiversity, Animal Health & Comparative Medicine
 A website to display up-to-date Covid-19 data across Africa with interactive graphs showcasing recent and long-term trends.